 Porosity refers to hair’s ability to absorb moisture.
 The absorbancy or porosity of your hair depends on the natural the natural texture, colour history, styling, and degree of environmental exposure.

-The same factors which contribute to hair damage, such as bleach, excessive heat, sun and salt water, not only leave hair weakened, they also increase hair’s porosity.
+The same factors which contribute to hair damage, such as bleachiing or lightening processes, excessive heat, sun and salt water, not only leave hair weakened, they also increase hair’s porosity.

 If your hair is damaged, then it is porous, as hair damage leads to physical effects on the hair which increase hair porosity.